justpy-org/justpy/docs/tutorial/pushing_data.md

 If the previous paragraph reads like gibberish to you, I apologize.
 Explaining Python's asyncio is beyond the scope of this tutorial.
 If you don't need to develop applications that scale, don't worry about it.
 Just use the examples as templates.

 Let's review the program in detail.
 First, we create `wp` and `clock_div` as global variables.
 Then we define the coroutine `clock_counter`.
 It runs an infinite loop.
-The first line of the loop sets the text attribute of clock_div to be the current time and date (formatted to look a little nicer).
-The second line uses the JustPy helper utility run_task to run the coroutine update (it in fact schedules the coroutine to run as soon as possible).
-The third line causes clock_counter to suspend running for 1 second in a non-blocking way (all other coroutines can run while clock_counter sleeps).
+The first line of the loop sets the text attribute of `clock_div` to be the current time and date (formatted to look a little nicer).
+The second line uses the JustPy helper utility `run_task` to run the coroutine update (it in fact schedules the coroutine to run as soon as possible).
+The third line causes `clock_counter` to suspend running for 1 second in a non-blocking way (all other coroutines can run while `clock_counter` sleeps).

 Next, we define the coroutine `clock_init` (it could be just a regular function since it does not await any coroutine in this specific case).
 We will see in a second how this function will be used.
-All it does is run clock_counter once the server loop  is up and running.
+All it does is run `clock_counter` once the server loop  is up and running.

 The last coroutine we define is `clock_test`.
 This is the function that handles all web requests.
-It just returns wp (it doesn’t need to be a coroutine in this case, it would work as a regular function since it does not await any coroutines).
+It just returns `wp` (it doesn’t need to be a coroutine in this case, it would work as a regular function since it does not await any coroutines).

 The last line is the call to `justpy`.
 The keyword parameter `startup` allows us to designate a function to run once the server loop has been initiated.
-We cannot designate clock_counter as the startup function because the server is locked until the startup function terminates and clock_counter never terminates.
+We cannot designate `clock_counter` as the startup function because the server is locked until the startup function terminates and `clock_counter` never terminates.

-When a JustPy event handler  finishes running and returns `None`, JustPy calls update on the WebPage instance in which the event occurred.
-Now you know why the content in browser tabs gets updated after events automatically.
-If you don't want the page to update, return True or anything else from the event handler.
-Because the update function is so versatile, it allows writing collaborative web pages quite easily.
+!> When a JustPy event handler finishes running and returns `None`, JustPy calls update on the WebPage instance in which the event occurred.
+That is why the content in browser tabs gets updated after events automatically.
+If you don't want the page to update, return `True` or anything else from the event handler.

-## Editor
+## Collaborative Editor
 Run the following program:

 ```python